 He is Clinical lead for Osteoporosis and Biologic Therapies for West Berkshire.

 Areas of interest

-Inflammatory arthritis; Rheumatoid arthritis; Osteoporosis; Lupus; Psoriasis with arthritis; Ankylosing spondylitis; Gout; Pseudogout; Polymyalgia rheumatica; Vasculitis; Joint injections; Tendon injections; Fibromyalgia; Osteoarthritis; Metabolic Bone Disease.
+Inflammatory arthritis; Early rheumatoid arthritis; Osteoporosis; Lupus; Psoriasis with arthritis; Ankylosing spondylitis; Gout; Pseudogout; Polymyalgia rheumatica; Vasculitis; Joint injections; Tendon injections; Fibromyalgia; Osteoarthritis; Metabolic Bone Disease.

 - Rheumatology Department Royal Berkshire Hospital

 - Advances in rheumatoid arthritis treatment.